11 killed as a vehicle plows into a Filipino street festival in Vancouver. Police rule out terrorism

-VANCOUVER, British Columbia (AP) — Vancouver police have ruled out terrorism in a car ramming attack that killed 11 people at a Filipino heritage festival in the Canadian city of Vancouver, saying the suspect has a history of mental health issues.
+VANCOUVER, British Columbia (AP) — Vancouver police ruled out terrorism in a car ramming attack that killed 11 people at a Filipino heritage festival in the Canadian city, saying the suspect has a history of mental health issues.

+Dozens of others were injured, some seriously, as the ramming shook the country before a federal election.

+A man driving a black Audi SUV entered the street just after 8 p.m.
+Saturday and struck people attending the Lapu Lapu Day festival.
+A Vancouver man was arrested.

 Video of the aftermath shows the dead and injured along a narrow street in South Vancouver lined by food trucks.
 The front of the driver's SUV is smashed in.